nushell/nushell.github.io/book/configuration.md

 :::

-## Overview
+## Configuration Overview

 Nushell uses multiple, optional configuration files.
 These files are loaded in the following order:

 1. `env.nu` is typically used to define or override environment variables.
 2. `config.nu` is typically used to override default Nushell settings, define (or import) custom commands, or run any other startup tasks.
-3. Files in `$nu.vendor-autoload-dirs` are sourced.
-These files can be used for any purpose, and are a convenient way to modularize a configuration.
+3. Files in `$nu.vendor-autoload-dirs` are loaded.
+These files can be used for any purpose and are a convenient way to modularize a configuration.
 4. `login.nu` runs commands or handles configuration that should only take place when Nushell is running as a login shell.

 By default, `env.nu`, `config.nu`, and `login.nu` are read from the `$nu.default-config-dir` directory.
 For example: